Amazon warehouse work is getting safer but still more dangerous than 2020

 Daniel Rivera, who works at Amazon’s San Bernardino air hub, said at a press conference Thursday that the data he sees in Amazon’s safety report doesn’t match his experience as an employee.

-Rivera said he’s suffered a wrist injury from the fast pace of work and has raised concerns about excessive heat and lack of air circulation in the facility.
-When he asked management for fans to help with the heat recently, Rivera said he received a warning that he could lose his job.
+Rivera said he’s suffered a wrist injury from the fast pace of work, and has raised concerns about excessive heat and lack of air circulation in the facility.
+When he asked management for fans recently, Rivera said he received a warning that he could lose his job.

-In his community where he was born, raised and now works, Rivera said he wants to “fight for many things: One being good jobs for the community and, more importantly, safety on the job.
-Knowing just going to work won’t lead to lifetime pain or serious injuries or death.
+In the community where he was born, raised and now works, Rivera said he wants “good jobs for the community and, more importantly, safety on the job.
+Knowing just going to work won’t lead to lifetime pain or serious injuries or death.”

 “I know that’s something we should already expect from our employers, but at Amazon that isn’t my experience,” he added.
 “Safety is always something we’re fighting for.”